SonalSavaliya/Fake-News-Real-News-classification/README.md

 ### Classification

 Compared models for classification: MultinominialNB, Logistic Regression, Random Forests and LSTM.
-LSTM performs well, it has 99% accuracy rate for training and 93% accuracy rate for testing.
+LSTM performs well, it has 99% accuracy rate for training set and 93% accuracy rate for testing set.